How to spot a solar cowboy company

 We recommend checking how long the company has been operating by doing a company and ABN search on the ASIC website.
 Look for another installer if they have only been around for less than five years.

-If the quote is only a page or two with basic information on the equipment used and pricing, this should raise a big red flag.
-But then again, some of the large cheap solar/battery installers will present looking quotes very professionally, but when one examines the details, there is not much there.
+If the quote is only a page or two with basic information on the equipment used and pricing, this should raise a significant cause for concern.
+But then again, some of the large cheap solar system installers will present looking quotes extremely professionally.

 The quote should be detailed on the equipment, how it will be installed and where, the system’s performance with savings, details on the warranties and how to claim them.